 If you have taken the GRE within the last five years Educational Testing Service (ETS) will send a copy of your scores directly to Rush.
 If you have taken the GRE more than five years ago and have the original score report, you may submit a copy directly to Rush.
 The College of Nursing will also accept GRE scores from any point in time, as long as an official report of the score can be obtained.
 The College of Nursing will also accept an official school document that contains GRE scores.

-While we do not require any experience to apply to the PMHNP program we highly recommend that you either already work in a clinical psychiatric setting or plan to begin working in one when you start the program.
+Applicants must have a minimum of six months nursing experience by the application deadline.
+We highly recommend that you either already work in a clinical psychiatric setting or plan to begin working in one when you start the program.

-International students need a test of English as a Foreign Language (TOEFL) for students who are non-native speakers of English or who have not completed a minimum of three (3) years of higher education and received their baccalaureate degree in the United States.
-Foreign transcripts must be translated by one of two specific translation services.
-For more information contact: Office of College Admissions Services, firstname.lastname@example.org
+The TOEFL (Test of English as a Foreign Language) is required for applicants who are non-native speakers of English.
+This requirement may be waived if the applicant has completed a minimum of three years of higher education AND received their baccalaureate degree in the United States.
+Foreign transcripts must have a course-by-course review by ECE, WES or COGFNS translation services.

 Your application will be submitted through a centralized application system called NursingCAS.
-All application materials (e.g., personal statement, CV, recommendations, etc.) will be submitted through NursingCAS.
-Once your application is complete and verified through NursingCAS submitted to Rush, it will be evaluated in a pooled review process.
-Qualified applicants will be invited to submit a brief Rush supplemental application and interview with a faculty member.
+All application materials (e.g., transcripts, personal statement, CV, recommendations, etc.) will be submitted to NursingCAS.
+Upon submission to NursingCAS, you will be asked to complete a brief Rush Supplemental Application.
+Once your application is complete and verified through NursingCAS, it will be evaluated by program faculty.
+Qualified applicants will be invited to interview with a faculty member.
 We strongly encourage candidates to interview in person with faculty.
 Plan to be on campus for about one hour.
 However, if you live more than 50 miles away, you may choose to interview by phone.
 We will use the email address you provide for all contact regarding your application status.

-After all qualified applicants are interviewed your application will be reviewed in a “pool” with the other applicants for that cohort.
+After all qualified applicants are interviewed your application will be reviewed by program faculty.
 Admission recommendations are then forwarded to the Admissions and Progressions Committee of the College of Nursing.
 It is their charge to offer admission to qualified candidates.

 Job opportunities are extensive with not enough PNHMP graduates to fill the available positions.
 We regularly send news of job opportunities to our clinical students and alumni, in addition to posting them on the college’s LinkedIn group that is accessible to current students and alumni.

-After successfully graduating from our program you may sit for national certification as a PMHNP with either an adult or family focus through the American Nurses Credentialing Center (ANCC).
+After successfully graduating from our program you may sit for national certification as a PMHNP –lifespan through the American Nurses Credentialing Center (ANCC).

 The PMHNP certification has been accepted by the National Council of State Boards of Nursing.